 2. Perspectives on the Graduate Employability debate

-3. The Student Employability and Skills Policy
+3. The Student Employability and Skills Framework

 4. Striking a balance between Academic and Employability Agendas

 The Higher Education Academy Pedagogy for Employability Group (2006) asserts that "there is no undue tension between a concern with good learning in a subject and an interest in promoting employability".
 However, in order to create and embed effective opportunities for students to develop and practise skills in the context of their Degree programme, subject benchmarks should be followed and what and how students learn and are assessed should be carefully planned and balanced.
-Consideration should be given to what is being assessed and how it is being assessed. if the development of of employability skills is a learning outcome, then students should be given the opportunity to demonstrate those skills in and through the chosen assessment strategies - yorke and Knight refere to this as 'considerate assessment'.
+Consideration should be given to what is being assessed and how it is being assessed. if the development of of employability skills is a learning outcome, then students should be given the opportunity to demonstrate those skills in and through the chosen assessment strategies - Yorke and Knight refer to this as 'considerate assessment'.

 5. Strategies for Developing Employability Enhancement Opportunities within the Curriculum